-This post might be concerning on its own, but knowing its origins increases the concern.
-Each word or slogan was worn on a T-shirt by an attacker during a school shooting: "Natural Selection" (Harris), "Wrath" (Klebold), "Killer" (T.J.
-Lane), and "Humanity is Overrated" (Auvinen).
+These posts might be concerning on their own, but knowing their origins increases the concern.
+Each word or slogan was worn on a T-shirt by an attacker during a school shooting: Natural Selection (Harris), Wrath (Klebold), Killer (T.J.
+Lane), and Humanity is Overrated (Auvinen).
 Once again, this tells us something about Atchison's obsession with perpetrators of mass violence.

 One other phrase Atchison used is worth noting.
-He posted a seemingly innocent question online: "Am I just a supreme gentleman?"
+He posted a seemingly innocent question online: "am I just a supreme gentleman?"
 This is not an innocent question.
 Why?
 Because "supreme gentleman" is a reference to Elliot Rodger, who committed a multi-faceted mass murder near the University of California at Santa Barbara.
 Rodger became known to his online fans as a "supreme gentleman" because in his final video, he used the phrase to describe himself.
 Thus, fans of his use that phrase to refer to him.

-For example, in 2018 Alek Minassian committed the Toronto van attack that killed ten people and wounded eighteen.
+For example, in 2018 Alek Minassian committed the Toronto van attack that killed ten people and wounded 18.
 Just before going on his rampage, he posted on social media, "All hail the Supreme Gentleman, Elliot Rodger."
 Knowing the reference to Rodger enables us to see Atchison's question in a new light - he was not asking himself if he were a gentleman but asking if he were a murderer.
 Unfortunately, all the warning signs were missed, and Atchison committed a school shooting, killing two people.